 I asked a few of my new twitter friends about why they loved the game so much and Harriet Megan’s response really sums up how I imagine a lot of women feel about their representation in games.

-The second most recommended game - the Last of Us - also has a pretty epic female lead.
+The second most recommended game - the Last of Us - also has a pretty epic female lead and with the sequel recently winning a ton of awards, I’m not surprised this came so high up the list.

 What we love about these women is that playing from their perspective isn't turning men away either!
 Which goes to show that in the same way that women can have a great time playing as male characters, men can enjoy playing from a female perspective too.